 - name the National Abortion Federation as a primary or successor beneficiary of the proceeds.

-You may also designate NAF as a beneficiary of your retirement plan.
+You may also designate NAF or the NAF Hotline Fund as a beneficiary of your retirement plan.

 A Charitable Remainder Trust is a separately administered irrevocable trust established by the donor.
 It provides for immediate tax benefits in the U.S. as well as payments to you and/or other named beneficiary(ies) either for life or a term of years (not to exceed twenty), whereupon the remaining trust assets are distributed to NAF.